yuriiichung/node-course/README.md

 # node-course
-Node.JS code for my course.
+Node.JS codebase for 5-class course given by Fiqus!

-The .js files in the root are the demos used in the classes through the Node.JS course.
+The files contained are the examples and exercises used in the classes through the whole Node.JS course.\
-./exercises are incomplete to be solved by the students.
+./exercises are incomplete to be solved by the students.\
+./solved are the completed excercises fully resolved.

 # Requirements
-Node >= v8
+Node >= v8\
+NPM >= 5"\
+NVM >= 0.33.11

 # How to use
-Run `npm install`
+Just run `npm install` and there you go!\
 Execute with `node` the desired file.